 The No-Mad Lunatic |

-This usually happens where young ones cannot afford to live by themselves or to travel away from their home towns.
-Others, can afford to get away but possibly are afraid to leave their comfort zone of familiarity, so they end up by settling for certainty; for the safety of the territories they already know.
-In the process, they usually lose their individuality and become another version of their parents.
+This usually happens when young ones cannot afford to live by themselves or to travel away from their home towns/cities/countries.
+Others are possibly are afraid to leave their comfort zone of familiarity, so they end up by settling for certainty; for the safety of the territories they already know.
+In the process, they could lose their individuality while grow up to become another replica of their parents ― as explored in Who Are We?.

-A third group are those who have controlling parents who force them to stay with them as they grow up, either by threatening to cut them off or by using emotional blackmail.
-Yes, this still happens today...in the human world.
-And it’s caused by the attachment of the parents to their offspring.
+A third group are those who have controlling parents who force them to stay, either by threatening to cut them off or by using emotional blackmail to dominate them.
+Yes, this does and still happens today... in the human world.
+Such infantilisation is caused by the attachment of the parents to their offspring.
+More about that is covered in On Love and Attachment as well as What is Fear of Abandonment and How to Overcome It.

 You see, unlike love, attachment is selfish.
-Many parents want the children to have the life they have imagined for them, which, oftentimes, contradicts what the children may have in mind.
+Many parents want the children to have the life they have imagined for them, which, oftentimes, contradicts what the “children” may have in mind.
 So they attempt to dominate and control them.
-This is a grave problem because the young ones grow up believing they are dependent on that control, and they likely end up being weak, unhappy adults.
+Oh and “children” is quoted because some can be in their 20s if not 30s.
+This is a grave problem because over the years the young ones become conditioned that they are dependent on the parents’ control, likely rendering them susceptible to becoming weak, unhappy adults who lack a healthy dose of confidence and self-esteem.

 Other parenting articles are The Parents Dilemma, Dear Single Parents, Do Parents Know Best When it Comes to Our Life Choices?.
 So much for someone who isn’t a parent, huh.
 Ha.